kingsdigitallab/refida/README.md

 - All of the insights provided in the dashboard should not be accepted as final answers and should be reviewed; needless to say, the output requires further interpretation and analysis outside the system;
-- Due to the time-frame and amount of data there was no provision to train/fine tune the algorithms/models used; this means that some results may be more accurate than expected while others will be worse than expected and could even be useless.
+- Due to the time-frame and amount of data, there was no provision to train/fine tune the algorithms/models used; this means that some results may be more accurate than expected while others will be worse than expected and could even be useless.